 The loss of a job can be a traumatic, life-changing event.
 Suddenly losing the income you depend on to cover your financial obligations, along with feeling intense anger and embarrassment, can be challenging to manage.
-Fortunately, the state of Arizona has wrongful termination laws in place that are designed to protect employees and their families in these stressful situations through a wrongful termination attorney in Tucson or Yuma, AZ.
+Fortunately, the state of Arizona has wrongful termination laws in place that are designed to protect employees and their families in these stressful situations through a wrongful termination attorney in Tucson or Yuma, Arizona.

 If you believe you have been wrongfully terminated, it’s important to understand the term “at-will employee.”
 When you are considered an at-will employee, your employer can terminate you at any time and for any reason, without the fear of legal consequences.
 However, there are some exceptions.
 They include: